Okamixtape/Okamixtape/README.md

 # Hi, I'm Loup !

+I'm aspiring to become a front-end expert in the field of application development. <br />
+I can speak 🇫🇷, 🏴󠁧󠁢󠁥󠁮󠁧󠁿, 🇯🇵

+***

 - 🔭 I’m currently working on a [3D Portfolio](https://okamixtape.github.io/3D_portfolio/) and some AI art stuff
 - 🌱 I’m currently learning [react-three-fiber](https://github.com/pmndrs/react-three-fiber) for [threejs](https://threejs.org/)
 - 💬 Ask me about **anything** I love to use my 🧠